filetrust/Glasswall-Security-Policies/policies/Policy27.md

 #### 4.5 Data Destruction

-Once test data is deemed to be no longer requierd it should be deleted from the company&#39;s infrastrucure in accordance with the relevant data retention policy
+Once test data is deemed to be no longer required it should be deleted from the company&#39;s infrastrucure in accordance with the relevant data retention policy

 #### 4.6 Data Sharing or Publishing

 Any test data considered confidential may only be shared with the express permission of the data owner and must not be put in any public repository, file share or similar.

 Test data files to be shared publically or with external parties must only be shared if we have the right to do so.
 Consideration should be given to any copyright or relevant legislation.
-Any data shared or published should include a statement on ownership/copyright, e.g. if glasswall, creative commons or some other third party copyright.
+Any data shared or published should include a statement on ownership/copyright, e.g. if Glasswall, creative commons or some other third party copyright.

 #### 4.7 Applicability of Other Policies